George Jacobs (Salem witch trials)

 George Jacobs Sr. (1609–1692) was an English colonist in the Massachusetts Bay Colony who was accused of witchcraft in 1692 during the Salem witch trials in Salem Village, Massachusetts.
 He was convicted and hanged on August 19, 1692.
 His son, George Jr., was also accused but evaded arrest.
 Jacobs' accusers included his daughter-in-law and granddaughter, Margaret.

 Jacobs was believed to be the George Jacob baptized 13 February 1608/09 at St. Dunstan in the West, London, son of barber-surgeon George Jacob and wife Priscilla of Bishop's Stortford, Hertfordshire.

 Burial

 Jacobs' body was buried near where he was hanged.
 Tradition stated that he was buried on his farm and the location was forgotten when the farm was abandoned.
-In the 1950s, the bones were unburied when developers began to bulldoze the former farm site.
+In the 1950s, the bones were unearthed when developers began to bulldoze the former farm site.
 The bones were boxed up and passed through the hands of several local historical societies.

 In the 1970s the bones were rediscovered, believed to belong to Jacobs.
 They were tested and found to have osteoarthritis.
 George Jacobs walked with two canes.
 The bones were found in a drawer at the Danvers Historical Society.
 At a ceremony in 1992 marking the 300th anniversary of the Salem Witch Trials, Jacobs' remains were reinterred at the Nurse Graveyard at the Rebecca Nurse Homestead, which is maintained as a historic site.